SpencerLommel/leetcode-summer24/README.md

 Welcome to my LeetCode Summer 2024 Challenge repository!
 This summer, I will be solving one LeetCode problem every day to improve my coding skills and problem-solving abilities.
 I will be tackling problems in various languages to strengthen my versatility and proficiency in programming.

+The problems with the (DC) prefix are the official LC Daily Challenges that I completed the day of the daily challenge
 ## Daily Challenges

 - [X] **Day 1:** [217.
 Contains Duplicate](https://leetcode.com/problems/contains-duplicate/)
 - [X] **Day 2:** [1.
 Two Sum](https://leetcode.com/problems/two-sum/)